rust-project-primer/book/src/building/cross.md

   which uses [MUSL libc][musl] rather than the default glibc.
 - If the target triple you are building for does not have a Rust toolchain.
 For example, you cannot do a native compilation for `wasm32-unknown-unknown`.
-- If the target you are building for is severaly underpowered, such that you cannot compile on it natively.
+- If the target you are building for is severely underpowered, such that you cannot compile on it natively.
 This tends to be the case for embedded systems such as `thumbv6m-none-eabi`.
 - If you want to create builds for multiple platforms, but you don't want to